 Dillon Dam Road area is an undeveloped recreation area located north of the Town of Frisco.
-The Forest Service had managed manages the entire area but Summit County recently purchased a 44.8-acre parcel for affordable housing, Lake Hill.
-Theplanning process has been completed but the plan has not been approved.
+The Forest Service manages the entire area.
 The topography ranges from flat near the lakeshore and campgrounds to hilly north of the Dam Road.
-The area is bordered by I-70 to the north, the reservoir to the southeast and Lake Forest Condos to the west the Lake Hill property to the west.
-Land Use:
+The area is bordered by I-70 to the north, the reservoir to the southeast and the Lake Hill property to the west.

 The Summit County zoning is NR-2, natural resources.
-The designated land use of the County-owned parcel.
-Lake Hill, is Community Facilities/Institutional Uses.
 The rest of the area's designated land use is Open Space and Developed/Dispersed Recreation.
-The Forest Service manages the area as developed recreation complexes, with the Giberson Bay Day Use Area (24 sites) and the Heaton Bay Campground (817 sites) in the area.
-There is a proposed 436-unit affordable housing development on the Lake Hill parcel.
-The land use would be designated by a County PUD.
-Transportation: The Dillon Dam Road provides road access to the area.
-With increased security, the road is now open at night.
+The Forest Service manages the area as developed recreation complexes, with the Giberson Bay Day Use Area and the Heaton Bay Campground (81 sites) in the area...

+The Dillon Dam Road provides road access to the area.
 The Summit County Recpath runs through the area.
 There is currently no Summit Stage stop nearby but Summit Stage is considering a Frisco to Dillon route along the Dam Road.
 The County and Town are working on enhancing alternative transportation between Dillon and Frisco with the Summit Stage, trail improvements, and safe pedestrian crossings.
-The Lake Hill Master Plan proposes paved roads with a ROW narrower than the Town's criteria.
-The plan also calls for a Summit Stage stop and a pedestrian bridge over the Dam Road, for Recpath access.

 The Heaton Bay Campground is in the Frisco Water service area.
 Otherwise, the area is not serviced by utilities.
 A water main and a power line run through the area.
 Because of the location of existing water mains and system capacity, the proposed development could be included in the Frisco Water service area; a water service agreement is necessary.
 Inclusion in the Frisco Sanitation District requires upgrades to the collection system; a sewer service agreement is needed.

-Community Services: Dillon Dam Road area is in the SFEA response area.
+Dillon Dam Road area is in the SFEA response area.
 SFEA provides fire protection for the first 24 hours before the Forest Service takes over.
 The Summit County Sheriff's Office provides police protection.

-The proposed Lake Hilldevelopment would be included in the SFEA service area.
-The development would impact the school district.
-Open Space, Parks and Recreation: The area is a popular open space and recreation spot for hiking, fishing, paddle sports, camping, and bicycling.
+The area is a popular open space and recreation spot for hiking, fishing, paddle sports, camping, and bicycling.
 There are trails, picnic, and camping facilities at the Forest Service facilities and the Summit County Recpath runs through the area.
-Lake Hill's proposed development preserves 46% of the parcel as open space/parkland, exceeding the Town's subdivision standard.
-The parcel master plan proposes a greenbelt, trail system, natural play area, and a pedestrian bridge to connect to the Recpath and trails at Heaton and Giberson Bay.
-The Frisco Trails Master plan proposes the adoption of a non-system trail that's being used by nearby residents to walk along the waterfront and notes the potential for ADA trail development due to manageable grades, social trail by the reservoir and a new soft-surface trail on the north side of the Dam Road.
-Commented [KK5]: Remove Lake Hill from Image (added new section for Lake Hill) Commented [KJ6]: There is no camping at the Giberson Bay Area, not sure what the 24 sites is referring to Commented [KJ7]: Are the County and Town working on this?
-Should it still be in here?
-Annexation Considerations: New development should meet the Town's Street Design Criteria.
+The Frisco Trails Master plan proposes the adoption of a non-system trail that's being used by nearby residents to walk along the waterfront and notes the potential for ADA trail development due to manageable grades...

+New development should meet the Town's Street Design Criteria.
 Frisco Police protection is feasible due to the proximity and road access but would add considerably to the department's service load.
-Town administrative service demands would increase as well.
+Town administrative service demands would increase as well

+EAGLES NEST (WRNF)